 The log type and number enables a communicating device to retrieve data from the instrument.
-The data can be from the event-based logs or from the current process variables with the either accumulated or non-accumulated (resettable) totals.
+The data can be from timebased and/or event-based logs.
+Data can also be from the current process variables with the either accumulated or non-accumulated (resettable) totals.